u1viii/ULog/README.md

 The `queueCount` parameter determines how many logs are queued, with a default value of `2000`.

-It's recommended to specify the `Authorize` section yourself when integrating with IoT.
+It's recommended to specify the `Authorize` section yourself when add IoT.

 ## UI Usage